-You will write a 100,000-word thesis on a subject agreed with your proposed supervisor, prior to Admission to the College.
+You will write a thesis of up to 100,000 words on a subject agreed with your proposed supervisor, prior to Admission to the College.
 You will receive support from your supervisory team.

 Students completing a practice-based PhD will be required to produce a substantial body of performance or creative work and a thesis of between 30,000 – 60,000 words.

 The thesis is examined by two examiners and includes a Viva Voce examination.

 Normally we require a UK Masters degree (or equivalent international qualification) in a relevant subject, or relevant professional qualifications and relevant experience in an associated area.

 Please submit the following supporting information when making your application:

 - two samples of written work in English, which should take the form of short academic essays or reviews of theatre productions (2,000 words in total)